 When newbie writers Matt Damon and Ben Affleck took home Oscars for writing Good Will Hunting in 1998, it was one of those amazing Academy Award moments.
 Now, though, Matt Damon isn’t sure where his award went.
-“I know it ended up at my apartment in New York, but unfortunately, we had a flood when one of the sprinklers went off when my wife and I were out of town and that was the last I saw of it.”
+“I know it ended up at my apartment in New York, but unfortunately, we had a flood when one of the sprinklers went off when my wife and I were out of town and that was the last I saw of it,” said Damon.

 8. Margaret O’Brien

-In 1944, 7-year-old Margaret O’Brien was presented with a Juvenile Academy Award for being the outstanding child actress of the year.
+In 1945, seven-year-old Margaret O’Brien was presented with a Juvenile Academy Award for being the outstanding child actress of the year.
 About 10 years later, the O’Briens' maid took the award home to polish, as she had done before, but never came back to work.
 The missing Oscar was forgotten about when O’Brien’s mother died shortly thereafter, and when Margaret finally remembered to call the maid, the number had been disconnected.
 She ended up receiving a replacement from the Academy.

 There’s a happy ending to this story, though.
 In 1995, a couple of guys were picking their way through a flea market when they happened across the Oscar.
 They put it up for auction, which is when word got back to the Academy that the missing trophy had resurfaced.
 The guys who found the Oscar pulled it from auction and presented it, in person, to Margaret O’Brien.
 “I’ll never give it to anyone to polish again,” she said.